 Regional anesthesia.
 This is what most women think of when they consider pain medication during labor.
 By blocking the feeling from specific regions of the body, these methods can be used for pain relief in both vaginal and cesarean section deliveries.

 Epidurals, a form of local anesthesia, relieve most of the pain from the entire body below the belly button, including the vaginal walls, during labor and delivery.
-An epidural involves medication given by an anesthesiologist through a thin, tube-like catheter that's inserted in the woman's lower back.
+An epidural involves medicine given by an anesthesiologist through a thin, tube-like catheter that's inserted in the woman's lower back.
 The amount of medication can be increased or decreased according to a woman's needs.
-Very little medication reaches the baby, so there are usually no effects on the baby from this method of pain relief.
+Very little medication reaches the baby, so usually there are no effects on the baby from this method of pain relief.

 Epidurals do have some drawbacks — they can cause a woman's blood pressure to drop and can make it difficult to urinate.
 They can also cause itching, nausea, and headaches in the mother.
 The risks to the baby are minimal, but include problems caused by low blood pressure in the mother.

 Tranquilizers.
 These drugs don't relieve pain, but they may help to calm and relax women who are very anxious.
 Sometimes they are used along with analgesics.
 These drugs can have effects on both the mother and baby, and are not often used.
-They can also make it difficult for women to remember the details of the birth.
+They also can make it difficult for women to remember the details of the birth.
 You should discuss the risks of taking tranquilizers first with your doctor.

 Some women choose to give birth using no medication at all, relying instead on relaxation techniques and controlled breathing for pain.
 If you'd like to experience childbirth without pain medication, make your wishes known to your health care provider.

 Here are some things to think about when considering pain control during labor: